jpikl/cfxnes/lib/docs/data-api.md

 #### .getNVRAMSize()

-Return NVRAM size of the currently running game.
+Returns NVRAM size of the currently running game.

 - **returns**: `number` - the size or `0` when NVRAM is unavailable